The original good reads: why everyone should make time for the classics

 It’s tempting to save this point until last, unveiling it as a kind of flourish; a minor coup de théâtre after a list of worthy or intellectual incentives.
 But really, why else would you recommend someone a book?

-Dracula was written and set in the late nineteenth century.
+Dracula was written in and about the late nineteenth century.
 Jane Austen didn’t just set her novels in the Regency period, she lived through it.
 Little Women was published just a few years after the end of the American Civil War in which it is set.
-Classics give us the chance to immerse ourselves in a historical period from the perspective of someone who is living through it, or for whom it is much more recent.

-To read a classic is not just to read about the past, it is to be picked up and placed down in it.
-The past lives in every element of the work; not just in the setting and characters, but in the ideas the author has chosen to explore and the language, structure and style in which they do so.
-The readers the author is writing for, the materials they used to write, the table at which they sat: they are all there, their influence quietly contained by the narrative.
+Classics give us the chance to immerse ourselves in a historical period from the perspective of someone for whom it is not yet history.
+You're not just reading about the past, you're picked up and placed down in it.
+It lives in every element of the work – not just in the setting and characters, but in the ideas the author has chosen to explore and the language, structure and style in which they do so.
+The readers the author is writing for, the materials they had to write with, the table at which they sat: they are all there, treading their quiet influence through the book.

 The details in classics you might have missed